-Years of thoughtful care went into restoring the property to the picturesque splendor of its heyday; the entire farm, now listed on the national historic register.
-On it, stands a restored version of the original farmhouse, built in the late 1800’s, along with a number of other revived structures.
-More than that, Ashbourne Farms nurtures its vision of preservation and natural conservation with ntention.
+Years of thoughtful care went into restoring the property to the picturesque splendor of its heyday; the entire farm is now listed on the national historic register.
+On it stands a restored version of the original farmhouse, built in the late 1800’s, along with a number of other revived structures.
+More than that, Ashbourne Farms nurtures its vision of preservation and natural conservation with intention.
 In doing so, its family members opened Ashbourne Farms to the public, so that its beauty could be relished by others for generations to come.

 Sally Brown’s grandfather, Ashton Cokayne Shallenberger, 15th Governor of Nebraska, gifted the newly married couple with a champion Shorthorn bull and several cows for their recent nuptials.

 In 1937, Lyons and Sally purchased their first 150 acres of land and named it Ashbourne Farms, after the Nebraska farm owned by Sally’s grandfather who passed away shortly after presenting their wedding gift.
 The farm name and its corresponding crest are derived from the town Ashbourne in Derbyshire, England where the Cokayne family originally resided.

 By 1945, Lyons and his brother, George Garvin Brown II, became the country’s premier Shorthorn breeders.